DhirenChhapgar/WIPKB/README.md

 #### Marketplace Configuration

 Marketplace Configuration Screen is used to control various features of the Integration.
-The configuration settings will include following fields information.

 ![Screenshot](/_ReadMeImages/SO204000.png)